xylomorph/xylomorph.github.io/README.md

 > Generate minified production build

-Use this as the "Publish command" if needed by hosting such as Netlify.
+Use this as the "Publish command".

 ## Deployment on Github Pages